15 Eye-Opening Airbag Statistics and Facts (2023 Update)

 (Insurance Institute for Highway Safety)

 If you get into a newer vehicle in the United States, it has an airbag.
-In fact, if you get in any newer vehicle from a major automobile manufacturer in a developed country, it should have an airbag.
-These awesome safety features are standard, which saves a ton of lives.
+If you get in any newer vehicle from a major automobile manufacturer in a developed country, it should have an airbag.
+These excellent safety features are standard, which saves a ton of lives.

 10. 163 million U.S. vehicles have driver-side airbags.